-The Wall Street Journal recently published an article highlighting privacy concerns related to Gmail’s use of third-party apps.
+The Wall Street Journal recently published an article highlighting privacy concerns related to Gmail’s use of third-party apps(new window).
 When users install tools known as “add-ons” in their Gmail accounts, they are often giving outside companies full access to their mailbox.
 In at least one instance, the WSJ reported, “engineers personally read through thousands of emails“.

 In the public debate that followed, many people focused on Google’s poor oversight of these third-party developers and the inadequacy of their privacy policies.
 While these are important concerns, they distract from the fundamental problem with Google, which is that the company’s entire purpose is to spy on you and sell your private information to organizations that want to influence you.

 Google’s business model is primarily based on online advertising.
 The company earned over $95 billion last year selling the personal information(new window) of its users to advertisers.

 For an advertiser, your emails are a gold mine because we often think of email as a private communication channel.
 When your bank contacts you or you address an email to your loved one, these seem like two-party conversations.
 In reality, Google treats your Gmail mailbox as company property, scanning them with powerful software to better understand you.